Lightweight, low maintenance and easy to use – we found the 6 best cordless strimmers for a neat and tidy garden

-Keeping grass verges, flower borders and lawn looking its best calls for one of the best cordless strimmers.
-They’re a dab hand at taming overgrown grasses, weeds and vegetation – all without being tethered to a cord.
-Most are fitted with edging tools and a plant guard so they operate in just the desired hover area.
+Keeping grass verges, flower borders and lawns looking their best calls for one of the best cordless strimmers.
+They're a dab hand at taming overgrown grass, weeds and vegetation – all without being tethered to a power cord.

 The quick list

-Tight on spare time to search for the best cordless strimmer?
-Here's a speedy overview of all the strimmers on this list, along with handy quick links that allow you to skip down the page to get right into a more detailed review of the particular product that you like the look of.
+Tight for time?
+Here's a speedy overview of the best cordless strimmers on this list, along with handy quick links to more information.

 1. Black+Decker STC1820PC-GB POWERCONNECT Cordless Strimmer